Standupic/List-of-manufactures/README.md

 Unfortunately an api does not provide the total count the manufacturers, that is why i have decided to get limit to 30 pages for infinite scrolling.

+To make sure and provide subsequence of loading pages for infinite scrolling was added "Loader" while fetching data from server.
+What is problem ?
+When a target element intersects with an ancestor element while fetching data from server the position of target element stay in the intersection that causes next request to API.
+This way we fetching not one page but several in the same time point.

 ## Available Scripts

 In the project directory, you can run: